jmfife/ambient-esphome/README.md

 $ esphome run config/ambient-dht22.yaml
 ```

-After it's running, you may run the web dashboard and maintain it from there:
+After it's running, you may run the web dashboard and maintain the device configurations from there:

 ```
 $ esphome dashboard config/